spesml/spesml.github.io/2_Concepts/3_ModelingFramework/05_logical_viewpoint.md

 ![Tracing from FVP to LVP](/images/logical_viewpoint/tracing_fvp-lvp.png){:width="600" :class="img-responsive" style="display:block; margin-left:auto; margin-right:auto"}
 <div align="center"><b>Figure 8: </b><em>Tracing from the functional to the logical viewpoint.</em></div>

-The technical realization of logical components will be described by in the [technical viewpoint](https://spesml.github.io/concepts/modeling_framework/technical_viewpoint.html).
+The technical realization of the logical components will be described by in the [technical viewpoint](https://spesml.github.io/concepts/modeling_framework/technical_viewpoint.html).
-Hereby, we recommend to trace every logical components to exactly one technical component (1:1 tracing).
+Hereby, we recommend to trace every logical component to exactly one technical component (1:1 tracing).
-More detailed (general) information on tracing in SpesML can be found [here](https://spesml.github.io/concepts/modeling_framework/tracing.html)
+More detailed information on tracing in SpesML can be found [here](https://spesml.github.io/concepts/modeling_framework/tracing.html).

 # Modelling the Transition to the Technical Viewpoint
 As is introduced [here](https://spesml.github.io/concepts/modeling_framework/tracing.html#definition-of-software-components-in-the-logical-architecture) in more detail, the logical viewpoint can also explicitly model certain aspects of the transition from the logical to the technical viewpoint.